 INGREDIENTS

 Spices – I use a traditional combination of caraway seeds, fennel seeds, mustard seeds and juniper berries.
 All the spices except juniper berries are readily available in the supermarket.
 If you are a gin lover, you will know the distinct pine and peppery flavour of juniper.
 You can leave it out, but is well worth sourcing some online or at good markets.
+Good alternative spices are ground coriander, smoked paprika, or thyme to help cut through the richness of the pig knuckle.

 HOW TO COOK PORK KNUCKLE